 Each DR and DRA voting representative can vote for only one entity; no individual can be the voting representative for more than one entity except for a temporary proxy vote.
 A proxy vote must be approved by the OpenSG TC Chair in writing prior to any meeting.
 Each voting representative shall declare what entity he or she represents and that their voting shall be independent of any other entity.

-Voting privileges are given to Full Members after the third consecutive subcommittee, committee, working group or task force meeting that the entity attends, as member.
+Voting privileges are given to Full Members after the third out of five consecutive subcommittee, committee, working group or task force meeting that the entity attends, as member.

 Voting privileges are maintained through consistent entity participation at meetings, through maintenance of membership.
 If a Full Member does not maintain participation at three (3) of five (5) consecutive meetings, its voting privilege shall be revoked.